Life As a Health Educator

-Job Description & Duties Provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
+Job Description: Provide and manage health education programs that help individuals, families, and their communities maximize and maintain healthy lifestyles.
 Collect and analyze data to identify community needs prior to planning, implementing, monitoring, and evaluating programs designed to encourage healthy lifestyles, policies, and environments.
 May serve as a resource to assist individuals, other healthcare workers, or the community, and may administer fiscal resources for health education programs.

 - Maintain databases, mailing lists, telephone networks, and other information to facilitate the functioning of health education programs.